 General survey microdata, or the recreational fishing information gathered through the APAIS, FES, and FHS, are available in SAS and CSV formats.
-Each .zip file (labeled either PS\YYYY\sas.zip or PS\YYYY\csv.zip) contains the following datasets, organized by year (YYYY) and two-month sampling period, or wave (W):
+Each .zip file (labeled either PS_YYYY_sas.zip or PS_YYYY_csv.zip) contains the following datasets, organized by year (YYYY) and two-month sampling period, or wave (W):

-- CATCH\YYYYW.sas7bdat: Catch-level data and variables required for estimation.
-Contains one record per species per angler trip interview (identified by the variable id\code).
+- CATCH_YYYYW.sas7bdat: Catch-level data and variables required for estimation.
+Contains one record per species per angler trip interview (identified by the variable id_code).
 Each record contains catch totals by catch type in numbers, weight (kg), and length (mm).
-Design variables include: - Strat\id: Identifier for the design stratum. - Psu\id: Identifier for the primary sampling unit (site-day). - Id\code: Identifier for the angler trip. - Wp\catch: Post-stratified sampling weight for use in weighted estimation. - TRIP\YYYYW.sas7bdat: Trip-level data and variables required for estimation.
-Contains one record per angler trip interview (identified by the variable id\code).
-Design variables include: - Strat\id: Identifier for the design stratum. - Psu\id: Identifier for the primary sampling unit (site-day). - Id\code: Identifier for the angler trip. - Wp\int: Post-stratified sampling weight for use in weighted estimation.
+Design variables include: - Strat_id: Identifier for the design stratum. - Psu id: Identifier for the primary sampling unit (site-day). - o Id code: Identifier for the angler trip. - Wp_catch: Post-stratified sampling weight for use in weighted estimation. - TRIP_YYYYW.sas7bdat: Trip-level data and variables required for estimation.
+Contains one record per angler trip interview (identified by the variable id_code).
+Design variables include: - Strat id: Identifier for the design stratum. - Psu_id: Identifier for the primary sampling unit (site-day). - o Id code: Identifier for the angler trip. - Wp int: Post-stratified sampling weight for use in weighted estimation.

-Both the FES, which covers private/rental boat and shore fishing modes, and the FHS, which covers charter and headboat fishing modes, provide estimates for individual collapsed areas of fishing (area\x).
-For charter and headboat modes, it is possible to have an effort estimate for a given area (inland, ocean $\leq$ 3 miles, ocean > 3 miles) with no corresponding trip data from the APAIS.
+Both the FES, which covers private/rental boat and shore fishing modes, and the FHS, which covers charter and headboat fishing modes, provide estimates for individual collapsed areas of fishing (area_x).
+For charter and headboat modes, it is possible to have an effort estimate for a given area (inland, ocean ≤ 3 miles, ocean > 3 miles) with no corresponding trip data from the APAIS.
 To account for these situations, charter and/or headboat records are included in the trip dataset.
 While there are no catch data associated with these records, their inclusion allows data users to calculate trip totals that match those reported by the MRIP Query Tool for charter and headboat effort.
 These records may be identified by:

-More information about variable formats and descriptions can be found in the MRIP\Survey\Variables guide on the Recreational Fishing Data Downloads webpage.
+More information about variable formats and descriptions for the above datasets can be found in the MRIP_Survey_Variables guide on the Recreational Fishing Data Downloads webpage.